How to Become an Electrician in Alaska

 Working as an Electrician in Alaska

-Electricians in the state of Alaska can look for work as maintenance electricians, construction electricians, instrument or electrical technicians or electrical servicemen.
-You may find work in fields such as construction, utilities, mining, manufacturing, engineering, water treatment and transportation.
-After working as an apprentice, you can choose to become a residential or journeyman electrician and then go on to work as an independent contractor through training, work experience and licensure.
+Electricians in Alaska can work as maintenance electricians, construction electricians, instrument technicians, electrical technicians, or electrical servicemen.
+Job opportunities are available in construction, utilities, mining, manufacturing, engineering, water treatment, and transportation.
+After completing an apprenticeship, electricians can become residential or journeyman electricians and may later qualify as independent contractors through additional training, work experience, and licensure.

 Organizations You Should Know